Brooklin Claims Consultants Nominated for 3 Modern Claims Awards

 You should consider appointing a loss assessor at the start of your claim, especially where the damage is significant or the situation feels unclear.

-Many claims seem straightforward at first, but issues often arise as they progress.
+Many claims seem straightforward at first.
+This is often where claims begin to fall short.
 Delays, missing items, and differences in how damage is assessed are common, particularly after fire, escape of water, or storm damage.

 An independent loss assessor brings objectivity and experience to your claim.